saisapura/Cineprime/README.md

 ## License

-This project is licensed under the [MIT License](link-to-license-file).
+This project utilizes data from the TMDB API.
+Please refer to the [TMDB API documentation](https://developer.themoviedb.org/reference/intro/getting-started) for information on how to use the API.

 ## Acknowledgments